awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 ## Encryption Context<a name="emr-encryption-context"></a>

-Each AWS service that is integrated with AWS KMS can specify *encryption context* when it uses AWS KMS to generate data keys or to encrypt or decrypt data\.
+Each AWS service that is integrated with AWS KMS can specify an [encryption context](concepts.md#encrypt_context) when it uses AWS KMS to generate data keys or to encrypt or decrypt data\.
 Encryption context is additional authenticated information that AWS KMS uses to check for data integrity\.
 When a service specifies encryption context for an encryption operation, it must specify the same encryption context for the corresponding decryption operation or decryption will fail\.
 Encryption context is also written to AWS CloudTrail log files, which can help you understand why a given CMK was used\.
-For more information about encryption context, see [Encryption Context](encryption-context.md)\.

 The following section explain the encryption context that is used in each Amazon EMR encryption scenario that uses a CMK\.